HariniB-21/19CS301-Module3/README.md

 ### Result: Thus, the given program is implemented and executed successfully .

-# EX: 3.3 List
+# ExNo: 3.3 List
-### Aim: Write a non parameterized function to print the list in descending order that is entered by the user.
+### Aim: To write a non parameterized function to print the list in descending order that is entered by the user.
 ### Algorithm:

 **STEP 1:** Start.